-The bottom line is that cancer is not something anyone will sign up for, so showing an extra dose of empathy and compassion regarding the unforeseen circumstances of a cancer diagnosis, should be the primary focus of any employer who may discover that a staff member has developed cancer.
-Furthermore, staff members should be educated on the emotional, mental and physical side effects of cancer, and how to interact with sufferers in a sensitive and supportive manner.
+The bottom line is that cancer is not something anyone will sign up for, so showing an extra dose of empathy and compassion regarding the unforeseen circumstances of a cancer diagnosis, should be your focus.
+Furthermore, staff members should be educated on the emotional, mental and physical side effects of cancer, and how to interact with people in a sensitive and supportive manner.

 About our contributors

-June Fraser is currently a Senior HR Officer for Search Consultancy.
+Jillian is HR Manager at Search Consultancy.
 She provides operational support to the Search management group and staff, offering pro-active advice & guidance on a variety of HR issues.

 Debbie represents Macmillan in our Managing Cancer workshops nationwide, and is currently a People, Culture and Performance Partner who helps organisations, their leaders and teams perform in times of challenge and change.
 She works in many different areas, including leaders in new positions or with team challenges, those returning to work after illness or maternity leave and those in career transition.